-- 1.23 Modal shift will require multiple methods of incentivisation and discouragement.
-Setting levels of parking spaces is a key way of discouraging driving, however it must be done at an appropriate level that does not lead to further issues such as overcrowding on residential streets or overspill onto nearby streets. - 1.24 A differentiation must be made between the parking provision required for developments where cars are kept/owned ('trip origin' i.e. Residential developments) and developments which cars are used to get to ('trip destination' i.e. Non-residential).
+- 1.25 A differentiation must be made between the parking provision required for developments where cars are kept/owned ('trip origin' i.e. Residential developments) and developments which cars are used to get to ('trip destination' i.e. Non-residential).
 It is important to acknowledge that car ownership is not the same as car usage and owning a car does not necessarily create congestion, only the using of the car does.
 It is important to note that the car is the most suitable form of transport for certain trips and will continue to be.
-Where this is the case, there is the opportunity to encourage car pooling/ sharing, and electric vehicles to reduce congestion and environmental impacts. - 1.25 There will need to be an appropriate quantum of town centre parking to ensure its ongoing viability in the medium term.
+Where this is the case, there is the opportunity to encourage car pooling/ sharing, and electric vehicles to reduce congestion and environmental impacts. - 1.26 There will need to be an appropriate quantum of town centre parking to ensure its ongoing viability in the medium term.
 This should still be set at a level, and therefore a price, which incentivises visitors to ride, walk, or take a bus into town.
 Over the long term, the total quantum of town centre parking may decrease to meet sustainability objectives.
-This will be set by the replacement Parking Strategy when adopted by the Council. - 1.26 Parking on residential streets in Stevenage is of considerable local concern, with some roads not designed to accommodate on-street parking on both sides of the road.
+This will be set by the replacement Parking Strategy when adopted by the Council. - 1.27 Parking on residential streets in Stevenage is of considerable local concern, with some roads not designed to accommodate on-street parking on both sides of the road.
 In some places this has a significant local impact on the function and feel of local areas.
 This SPD only controls parking provision within new development, and by setting maximum parking standards, seeks to reduce the overall number of private cars in Stevenage.
-It will be crucial that the impact of restricting parking on new sites is not the overspill of vehicles parking on nearby streets and this was taken into consideration when setting the parking standards. - 1.27 Car pooling and car sharing, including car clubs, offer a significant opportunity to reduce parking requirements, particularly in residential developments.
-The advent of the electric car is also facilitated in this document, with all new off-street car parking spaces expected to be compatible with providing charging points to electric vehicles in the future. - 1.28 Cycling is a fast, efficient, and healthy mode of transport, and Stevenage has one of the UK's best cycle networks.
+It will be crucial that the impact of restricting parking on new sites is not the overspill of vehicles parking on nearby streets and this was taken into consideration when setting the parking standards. - 1.28 Car pooling and car sharing, including car clubs, offer a significant opportunity to reduce parking requirements, particularly in residential developments.
+The advent of the electric car is also facilitated in this document, with all new off-street car parking spaces expected to be compatible with providing charging points to electric vehicles in the future. - 1.29 Cycling is a fast, efficient, and healthy mode of transport, and Stevenage has one of the UK's best cycle networks.
 The Council is keen to encourage all residents to cycle or walk as their primary mode of transport.
-Consequently, this SPD sets out separate standards car and cycle for residential and non-residential development. - 1.29 For both development types, areas have been identified within the town where a reduction in the parking levels are thought to be appropriate.
-This allows for local circumstances to be taken into account in allowing for parking to be minimised.
-The zones have been identified based on criteria which are likely to influence the amount of parking provision required.
-For residential development, for example, this is criteria which are likely to affect levels of car ownership such as a central location, or access to community facilities, whereas for non-residential this is criteria which affect levels of car use to that site, such as access by passenger transport. - 1.30 The parking standards expressed in this document are maximum levels.
+Consequently, this SPD sets out separate standards car and cycle for residential and non-residential development.
+For both development types, areas have been identified within the town where a reduction in the parking levels are thought to be appropriate.
+These 'Accessibility Zones" provide a local context when determining an appropriate quantum of parking for any individual development.
+The criteria are explained in Appendix 1.